petryx/insecure_code_patterns/README.md

-# Insecure Code Patterns
+# Insecure Keywords Code Patterns

-The objective of the repository is to create a Database of insecure code patterns in the principal programming languages.
+The objective of this repository is to create a Database of insecure keywords in the principal programming languages.

-Feel free to contribute.
+The repository will consist of a list of keywords that generally direct to insecure code but can lead to a false positive; a manual static code analysis is always necessary.

+Let's enrich these insecure keywords.